spectrocloud/librarium/content/docs/04-clusters/02-data-center/02-openstack.md

 | **Patch OS on boot** | This parameter indicates whether or not to patch the OS of the PCG hosts on the first boot.|
 | **Reboot node(s) once OS patch is applied** | This parameter indicates whether or not to reboot PCG nodes after OS patches are complete.
 This only applies if the **Patch OS on boot** parameter is enabled.|

-### OpenStack Private Cloud Gateway machine configuration
+### OpenStack Private Cloud Gateway Machine Configuration

 * Select the availability zone
 * Choose flavor